T-cell receptor: Signaling pathway

 The essential function of the TCR complex is to identify specific bound antigen derived from a potentially harmful pathogen and elicit a distinct and critical response.
 At the same time it has to ignore any self-antigen and tolerate harmless antigens such as food antigens.
 The signal transduction mechanism by which a T cell elicits this response upon contact with its unique antigen is termed T-cell activation.

-Upon binding to pMHC, the TCR initiates a signalling cascade, involving transcription factor activation and cytoskeletal remodelling resulting in T cell activation.
+Upon binding to pMHC, the TCR initiates a signaling cascade, involving transcription factor activation and cytoskeletal remodeling resulting in T-cell activation.
 Active T cells secrete cytokines, undergo rapid proliferation, have cytotoxic activity and differentiate into effector and memory cells.
 When the TCR is triggered, T cells form an immunological synapse allowing them to stay in contact with the antigen presenting cell for several hours.

-On a population level, T cell activation depends on the strength of TCR stimulation, the dose–response curve of ligand to cytokine production is sigmoidal.
-However, T cell activation on a single cell level can be characterised by a digital switch-like response, meaning the T cell is fully activated if the stimulus is higher than a given threshold, otherwise the T cell stay in its non-activated state.
+On a population level, T-cell activation depends on the strength of TCR stimulation, the dose–response curve of ligand to cytokine production is sigmoidal.
+However, T-cell activation on a single cell level can be characterized by a digital switch-like response, meaning the T cell is fully activated if the stimulus is higher than a given threshold; otherwise the T cell stays in its non-activated state.
 There is no intermediate activation state.
 The robust sigmoid dose-response curve on population level results from individual T cells having slightly different thresholds.

 T cells need three signals to become fully activated.
-Signal 1 is provided by the T-cell receptor when recognising a specific antigen on a MHC molecule.
-Signal 2 comes from co-stimulatory receptors such as CD28, presented on the surface of other immune cells.
-It is expressed only when an infection was detected by the innate immune system, it is a "Danger indicating signal".
-This two-signal system makes sure that T cells only respond to harmful pathogens and not to self-antigens.
+Signal 1 is provided by the T-cell receptor when recognizing a specific antigen on a MHC molecule.
+Signal 2 comes from co-stimulatory receptors on T cell such as CD28, triggered via ligands presented on the surface of other immune cells such as CD80 and CD86.
+These co-stimulatory receptors are expressed only when an infection or inflammatory stimulus is detected by the innate immune system, known as a "danger signal".
+This two-signal system makes sure that T cells only respond to harmful stimuli (i.e. pathogens or injury) and not to self-antigens.
 An additional third signal is provided by cytokines, which regulate the differentiation of T cells into different subsets of effector T cells.

-There are myriad molecules involved in the complex biochemical process (called trans-membrane signaling) by which T-cell activation occurs.
-Below, the signalling cascade is described in detail.
+There are a myriad of molecules involved in the complex biochemical process (called trans-membrane signaling) by which T-cell activation occurs.
+Below, the signaling cascade is described in detail.